paulieguk/LDW-JUN22/Content/Instructions-004.md

 ##Summary

 During this Lab you will explore applying an Access Control Policy while developing the Azure Cloud lab.
-This Policy would not allowed to be used in Production and would fail a security review, but ensures you can develope the Azure content before then updating the policy with an appropiate security Policy.
+This Policy would not be allowed to be used in Production and would fail a security review.
+Using this policy in a development environment ensures you can develop the Azure content before then updating the policy with an appropriate security Policy.

 [Skillable Cloud Security Standards Documenation](https://docs.skillable.com/lod/cloud-security/cloud-security-standards.md)